 Despite the challenges presented by COVID-19, Minnesotans rallied virtually at the request of the MPCA to express their thoughts about the standards.
 Almost 10,000 people participated in MPCA informational meetings and engaged in the rulemaking process, including nearly 800 who submitted official comments on the standards via Fresh Energy’s innovative online portal.
 In the end, the opposition’s well-funded misinformation campaign failed to sway the Administrative Law Judge against a policy that so clearly benefits Minnesotans.
 Commonsense policy prevailed.

-As we near the official end of this process, we look back over 13 years—when our efforts to establish a clean car standard in Minnesota initially began—and are thrilled with how those initial efforts evolved into such an impactful and successful campaign to drive policy change.
+As we mark the official end of this process, we look back over 13 years—when our efforts to establish a clean car standard in Minnesota initially began—and are thrilled with how those initial efforts evolved into such an impactful and successful campaign to drive policy change.
 We’re proud to have had so many collaborative, innovative partners in this effort, and we’re proud of how Fresh Energy worked with those partners to pave new paths when we hit roadblocks on the journey.

 Throughout this whole process the facts remained crystal clear: Clean car standards are a significant and multifaceted policy that will positively impact everyone who calls Minnesota home by cleaning up our air and reducing environment- and health-harming emissions from transportation—all while giving consumers more choices and centering electric innovation in our state.